A don’t miss: Road delays happen, but Downtown Arcadia is happening!

 This Edwardian-era building is merely footsteps away from all the experiences guests can have in downtown Arcadia.

-Why the construction
+Why the construction?

 State Roads 70 (east and west) are under construction by the Florida Department of Transportation.
 The project includes the roadways and infrastructure.
 The project is estimated to take another three years as of this post.
 In the long term, the project will result in better roads for travel in and out of DeSoto County, but also a more stable infrastructure.